lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs mapped from <OID>:

-  ML-DSA  The underlying ML-DSA algorithm and
-          parameter set, for example, could be "ML-DSA-65".
+  ML-DSA  The underlying ML-DSA algorithm and parameter set, for
+          example "ML-DSA-65".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSASSA-PSS with id-sha256" or "Ed25519".

-  Prefix  The prefix String which is the byte encoding of the String
+  Prefix  The prefix octet string.
-          "CompositeAlgorithmSignatures2025" which in hex is
-      436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-  Domain  Domain separator value for binding the signature to the
-          Composite ML-DSA OID.
-Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
-          Domain values are defined in the "Domain Separators" section below.

-  PH      The Message Digest Algorithm for pre-hashing.
-See
-          section on pre-hashing the message below.
+  Domain  The domain separator.
+This value is also used as the ctx
+          parameter of the ML-DSA.Sign function.

+  PH      The function used to pre-hash M.

 Output: